integrations/terraform-provider-github/website/docs/r/repository.html.markdown

 * `node_id` - GraphQL global node id for use with v4 API

 * `repo_id` - Github ID for the repository

+* `pages` - The block consisting of the repository's Github Pages configuration with the following additional attributes:
+ * `custom_404` - Whether the rendered Github Pages site has a custom 404 page.
+ * `html_url` - The absolute URL (including scheme) of the rendered Github Pages site e.g. `https://username.github.io`.
+ * `status` - The Github Pages site's build status e.g. `building` or `built`.

 ## Import